Red tri mini Australian shepherd, mini Aussie, Miniature American Shepherd laying down

 is a combination of probiotics, prebiotics, and healthy fiber to help aid dogs and puppies in balancing their digestive system.

-However, we advise against using veterinary prescription diets for this purpose.
-While these formulas may show short-term improvements, we have observed that they can lead to more significant problems in the long run, such as a recurrence of diarrhea, skin issues, coat problems, and even ear infections.
+While veterinary prescription formulas may show short-term improvements, we have observed that they can lead to more significant problems in the long run, such as a recurrence of diarrhea, skin issues, coat problems, and even ear infections.
 Instead, we advocate for selecting high-quality, balanced commercial diets that are suitable for growing puppies to promote overall health and well-being.

 Please feel free to reach out with any questions or concerns you have about managing diarrhea in your Painted Blue puppy during their transition to your home.
 We are here to provide guidance and support to help you and your puppy navigate this period effectively.
 Your puppy's well-being is our priority, and we're committed to assisting you every step of the way!